mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 - As long as the public interface is not modified, changes are fine.
 - If public interface should be changed, but it was not included in any official public release yet, changes are fine.
-- If public interface should be changed and it have been release it should be done in a way preserving source compatibility.
-If it is not possible, new interface should be created:
+- If you want to expose a new extended algorithm, it should be done in a way to preserve the source-level compatibility.
+Create a new interface on top of the existing one, and provide another `create` function to instantiate your algorithm:

   ```.cpp
   namespace cv {